2XU: Stores

 Within Australia, 2XU is retailed in 20 of its own 2XU Performance Centres, and stocked in major sports stores across the country including Rebel Sport, Amart Sports, Anaconda, The Iconic, and Melbourne Sports and Aquatic Centre (MSAC).
 In May 2013, 2XU opened its first Performance Centre in the United States, 2XU Santa Monica, in Los Angeles, California, and the company opened a store in the Fashion Island shopping centre in Newport Beach in June 2014.
 Outside of Australia, 2XU has 24 distributors across 50 countries in Asia, Central and South America, Europe, and North America.

 Sport affiliations

 2XU was the apparel supplier of the Gold Coast Football Club in 2013 and 2014.

 2XU sponsors multiple sports teams and events, including the Surrey Men's League, a company-sponsored cross-country league, and the 2XU Compression Run, a half-marathon held annual in Singapore since 2011.

 It also sponsors 2XU Stroke & Stride, a swimming and running biathlon located in New Zealand, as well as the 2XU Great Ocean and Otway Classic Ride, a bike ride that starts and ends in Torquay.

 The company also sponsors 2XU New Zealand Davis Cup, a tennis team.
 2XU is the official compression supplier to the Australian Institute of Sport, Ironman Triathlon, and for the U.S. Ski and Snowboard Association.

+2XU Compression Run

+2XU organises annual running event known as the 2XU Compression Run for 5km, 10km and 21.1km categories.